5 things to know about antifa

-Perhaps the most infamous early example of violence was last year’s melee between antifa members and white nationalist groups in Sacramento, California, during a rally at the state Capitol building.
+Perhaps the most infamous early example of violence was a melee in 2016 between antifa members and white nationalist groups in Sacramento, California, during a rally at the state Capitol building.
 That incident left 14 people with stab wounds, cuts and bruises.

 March started, BIG FIGHT as "antifascists" pepper spray "patriots", skateboard used as weapon; chaos pic.twitter.com/F11JRB1Seo— Mike Bivins (@itsmikebivins) August 6, 2017